 Time hasn't healed, salvaged, redeemed or vindicated the album in the decades since its release.
 It's just as abrasive, confrontational, controversial and difficult to listen to now as it was then.
 It didn't sound ahead of its time in 1975, and it sure doesn't sound ahead of its time now.
 Metal Machine Music sounds like a self-indulgent mess designed with one purpose in mind: To piss people off.

 Reed was getting pretty good at it by the time he went into the studio to record his fifth solo album.
-Even as far back as the mid-'60s, when he was leading the Velvet Underground, he seemed to take a perverse delight in pushing people's buttons.
+Even as far back as the mid-'60s, when he was leading the Velvet Underground, Reed seemed to take a perverse delight in pushing people's buttons.
 He wrote songs about cross-dressers, drug addicts and S&M enthusiasts while most of his contemporaries were still hooked on "yeah, yeah, yeah."

 Did Reed make the album to piss off his record company, which he owed an album to?
 Maybe.
 That's certainly one plausible explanation for the racket displayed on the album's four sides.
-But also more than likely, Reed was once again testing the limits of his audience, which included the music press, with whom he'd had a tumultuous relationship from the start.
+Also more than likely, however, is that Reed was once again testing the limits of his audience.
+That included the music press, with whom he'd had a tumultuous relationship from the start.

-The arrival of Metal Machine Music made matters worse on all accounts: It was the only Reed album not to crack the Top 200 until 2003's The Raven.
-It caused a rift between Reed and the industry, especially his label, almost all of the major labels, in fact.
+The arrival of this project made matters worse on all accounts: It was the only Reed album not to crack the Top 200, until 2003's The Raven.
+It caused a rift between Reed and the industry, especially his label – almost all of the major labels, in fact.
 And it was immediately called one of the worst albums ever made.

 Even still, it's a mildly interesting work, part-noise experiment and part-fuck you, and a highlight (or lowlight, depending on your perspective) of contentious artist-fan relations.
 Only the most strong-willed listeners are capable of making it through even five minutes without a skull-crushing migraine creeping up.
-And there's no reward waiting at the end of Metal Machine Music if you do make it all the way through.
+And there's no reward waiting at the end of Metal Machine Music, if you do make it all the way through.
 You've heard one minute, you've pretty much heard it all.

 Its legacy, then, isn't the music.
 Or even the line it sorta connects to Lulu, Reed's equally reviled 2011 collaboration with Metallica.
 It's not even its oft-cited influence on industrial-noise artists over the years.
-Metal Machine Music remains the pinnacle of artist indulgence, creating work for the sake of his or her "art."
+This remains the pinnacle of artist indulgence, creating work for the sake of his or her "art."